elgs/leanweb/README.md

 #### addEventListener(eventName, callback)

-You can use `LWElement.eventBus` to get the global instance of event bus, and use `LWElement.eventBus.addEventListener(eventName, callback)` to subscribe to a type of event from the event bus. `addEventListener` takes two parameters.
+You can use `leanweb.eventBus` to get the global instance of event bus, and use `leanweb.eventBus.addEventListener(eventName, callback)` to subscribe to a type of event from the event bus. `addEventListener` takes two parameters.
 The first `eventName` is the name of the event, and the second `callback` is a function that will get called when a event is sent to the event bus.
 The